U.S. Raid on Rabaul Demoralizing to Japs

 "They said our planes were on the way," Gunn shrugged.
 "Who's to say those Mitchells aren't ours?"

 *This may have been an error in Cortisi's account, as Batchelor Field was near Darwin, and there is no such record at Melbourne."

 Pappy Gunn did indeed fly a contingent of 3d Bomb Group pilots in his C-47, either to Bachelor Field to pick up two dozen Dutch B-25s, or to Archerfield near Brisbane to pick up eighteen crated Mitchells.
-The newly arrived bombers were indeed property of the Netherlands Air Force, which in fact no longer had pilots to fly them.
-Whether appropriated by Pappy, "With all of the aplomb of a second-story bandit and a river-boat gambler" as described by General William Webster (USAF/Ret), or willingly bequeathed to the 3d Bomb Group by the Dutch, Big Jim Davies pilots at last had airplanes.
+The newly arrived bombers were indeed the property of the Netherlands Air Force, which in fact no longer had piloted to fly them.
+Whether appropriated by Pappy, "With all of the aplomb of a second-story bandit and a river-boat gambler" as described by General William Webster (USAF/Ret), or willingly bequeathed to the 3d Bomb Group by the Dutch, Big Jim Davies pilots, at last, had airplanes.
 The legend of how the Grim Reapers "stole" their bombers from the Dutch is an interesting story, well worth reading despite its discrepancies and obvious embellishments.
-Indeed, Pappy got his planes, sans bomb sights, which he returned two days later to get (according to some written reports at gun point.)
+Indeed, Pappy got his planes, sans bombsights, which he returned two days later to get (according to some written reports at gunpoint.)

 The truth probably lies somewhere in the middle, though most men who knew Pappy Gunn can easily imagine him doing exactly what the legendary accounts detail.
 At any rate, at least fifteen B-25s were obtained from the Dutch and assigned to the 13th and 90th Squadrons at Charters Towers.
 Pappy promised to have them combat-ready within two days.